iPhone charging port broken: check out your options in this blog!

 Restarting your iPhone

 Even though it is not common, your battery may not charge properly due to a software error.
 So it does not have to be that your iPhone charging port is broken, but rather that it is your battery that is acting up.
-In this case it may help to restart your iPhone.
+In this case, restarting your iPhone may help.
 This is best done with a forced startup, know how to do this?
 Then follow these steps:

 - Press and hold the power and home buttons simultaneously